Limiting absorption principle for long-range perturbation in the discrete triangular lattice setting: Introduction and main result

+In recent years, spectral graph theory has attracted significant attention, particularly in the study of various for different types of discrete Laplacians \cite{AD,AEG,BGJ,S,GG,Ch,Mic,Gk,AT,BBJ} and their magnetic analogs \cite{GT,BGKLM,GoMo,ABDE,PR1,HiSh}.
+One approach to analyzing the essential spectrum of these operators is based on a positive commutator technique.
+For instance, the authors in \cite{S,BoSa} study the case of $\Z^d$, while \cite{AF} and \cite{GG} analyze binary trees. similarly, \cite{MRT} investigates a general family of graphs and \cite{AEG} works on a discrete version of cusps and funnels.

-In \cite{PR} the authors study the spectral theory of a Schr{\"o}dinger operators acting on perturbed periodic discrete graphs.
-They study the spectral theory in the abstract framework (Floquet-Bloch).
-The perturbations they consider are of two types: They add a potential in a long-range way and they consider correspond to the modification of the metric in a short-range way.
-In the present work, we focus on triangulation and aim at a more result and a wider class of perturbation.
-We study perturbations of the discrete Laplacian acting on a triangular lattice, see Figure 1.
-We perturb both potential and metric in a long-range way.
-We establish a propagation estimate and a limiting Absorption Principle.
+In \cite{PR}, the authors study the spectral theory of Schr{\"o}dinger operators acting on perturbed periodic discrete graphs.
+They consider two types of perturbations: a long-range potential and a short-range modification of the metric.
+Using the Mourre estimate and take advantage of a Floquet-Bloch decomposition, they prove a Limiting Absorption Principle.
+In the present work, we focus on a specific case: the triangular lattice (see Figure 1).
+Our goal is to obtain similar spectral results but for a broader class of perturbations.
+We introduce long-range perturbation to both the potential and the metric.
+Our approach relies on a Mourre estimate technique.